Builders Squad Ltd logo

 • Report and dispute fake reviews – Most platforms offer reporting mechanisms where businesses can flag reviews that violate guidelines.
 Although removal can take time, documenting evidence (such as absence of client records or invoice numbers) strengthens the case for deletion.

-• Encourage genuine customers to leave reviews – The best defense against fake reviews is a steady flow of authentic feedback.
+• Encourage genuine customers to leave reviews – The best defence against fake reviews is a steady flow of authentic feedback.
 Politely ask satisfied clients to share their experiences online.
 Verified photos, receipts, or detailed testimonials help drown out fraudulent postings and restore balance.
+Our portfolio gallery shows examples of genuine completed projects that speak for themselves.

 • Communicate transparently with clients – When fake reviews appear, issue a calm and professional response.
 Clarify that the reviewer cannot be identified as a client and invite them to contact the business directly with supporting details.
 This reassures genuine customers that the company values accountability and transparency.